ivan-hc/neodb/README.md

 ◆ 0ad-latest : Real Time Strategy game of ancient warfare (development branch).
 SOURCE: https://github.com/0ad-matters/0ad-appimage
 ```
 the above is how it would appear in your x86_64-apps file.

-NOTE: I wrote the "SOURCE:" entry after 80 characters to prevent displaying truncated URLs, that may be dangerous!

 As follow you can see how it will appear, in `-q`/`query` and `-a`/`about`: